duggann4/duggann4/README.md

-Sure!
-Here's a draft for your GitHub profile README:

----

 ### Hi there, I'm Noah! 👋

 I'm a fourth-year data science student at Western Washington University with a passion for using data to drive understanding and advocacy in areas close to my heart, like neurodiversity and disability rights.
 I'm also actively involved in LGBTQ+ advocacy and disability rights projects.